jschomay/httpacman/notes.md

 - use session instead of form to communicate nextLevelUrl to server.
 This also  has the benefit of storing the current url to serve files correctly (instead of getting /play for /favicon for example)

-- deal with 0 external links situation
+- deal with 0 external links situation (better)

 - consider using levenshtein distance on domain vs link to determin external to avoid similar domains (like internation)